snowplow/snowplowanalytics.com/_posts/2018-11-13-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 * Groups the records by a configurable time window
 * Writes the records into a [Cloud Storage][storage] bucket

-As part of a Snowplow installation on GCP, this loader is  particularly useful for archive data from the raw, enriched or the bad stream to long-term storage.
+As part of a Snowplow installation on GCP, this loader is  particularly useful to archive data from the raw, enriched, or bad streams to long-term storage.

 It can additionally partition the output bucket by date (up to the hour), making it faster and less expensive to query the data over particular time periods.
 The following is an example layout of the output bucket: